 YOUTH TEAM – The Hayden Longshots will be accepting new team members for the 2017-2018 shooting season.
 Any youth 5th through 12th grade is welcome.
 If they have not yet tried shotgun sports, please give the club a call to make an appointment so they can come out and give it a try before the fall session begins.
 If you have further questions in regards to this youth team, please don’t hesitate to give Rhonda a call.

-SUMMER VOLUNTEERS – We are currently looking for members who are willing to volunteer their time to assist us here at the club.
-With the summer season approaching, we are often in need of a volunteer to pull 5-stand and training for this takes less than 5 minutes.
+VOLUNTEERS – We are currently looking for members who are willing to volunteer their time to assist us here at the club.
+We are often in need of a volunteer to pull 5-stand and training for this takes less than 5 minutes.
 Our greatest need is on the week-ends.
 For every 10 hours of volunteer time, members are able to purchase a standard punch card at the volunteer rate (currently $25) so this is a great way to offset the cost of shooting.
-PARENTS – this is a great way to have your youth shooter spend some of their free time this summer!
 If you’re able to help out for either a single day or several days, please let Rhonda or Tahnee know.

 Remember first that safety is of paramount concern to all in handling firearms, so never let your barrel point at anyone, even if the action is open and apparently empty!
 It will offend!
 Load your gun only when on the shooting station.
 Follow all the safety rules in the rule book carefully and don’t be offended if you are corrected about one of them.
 Remember also that both eye and ear protection are required for everyone on a field.